ryan-kwan-do/ed/_texts/2018-11-15-speed-networking-activity.md

 title: Speed Dating and Mind Mapping Activity for networking
 date: 2018-11-15
 comment: true
-tags: shared_vision networking maps team_building
+tags: shared_vision networking maps team_building activities
 ---

 Networking is [important](https://hbr.org/2007/01/how-leaders-create-and-use-networks) for just about every aspect of organizational life.
 But for many, especially those just starting out, it can be uncomfortable.
 This post describes a fun ice-breaking activity that can be used for strangers and colleagues alike.